 Get in touch

-If you have any questions relating to this article, please contact Rachael Brenchley on [email protected]
+If you have any questions relating to this article or any other business matters, please contact our corporate team.

-As a founder of a start-up company, one important consideration for growing and expanding the business is likely to be whether to seek fundraising from external investors.
-One way of doing this is by offering shares in the company in exchange for an investment into the company.
-It is important to be aware of the rules that are in place which restrict the ability to make ‘financial promotions’ by seeking out such investment.
+As a founder of a start-up company, one important consideration for growing and expanding the business will be whether to seek help from an investor, such as by offering shares in exchange for a cash payment into the company.
+It is important to be aware of the rules that are in place which may restrict your ability to seek out such investment, or in other words to make a ‘financial promotion’.

-Breach of these rules can constitute a civil and criminal offence and any agreement made in breach of the rules is liable to be deemed non-enforceable.
-It is therefore it is important to be aware of what you and your company can and cannot do.
+Breach of these rules can constitute both a civil and criminal offence and any agreement made in breach of the rules is liable to be deemed non-enforceable.
+It is therefore very important to be aware from the outset of what you and your company can (and cannot) do.

-In addition, the rules prescribe that the invitation must be made in the ordinary course of business to fall within the prohibition.
+The invitation must be made in the ordinary course of business to fall within the prohibition.
 This is intended to preclude any communications made which are genuine non-business communications.
-Examples of such precluded communication given by the FCA (Financial Conduct Authority) include friends talking in a pub, letters between family members or e-mails sent by individuals using an Internet chat-room.
+Examples of such communication given by the FCA include friends talking in a pub, letters between family members, or e-mails sent by individuals using an internet chatroom.

 The rules on financial promotions will not apply in the following circumstances:

-Obviously founders and their companies are free to engage with authorised persons and firms to prepare investment prospectuses, however, this can be an expensive and time-consuming process and so start-up companies are likely to wish to rely on one of the exemptions when seeking investment, especially for early stage funding rounds.
+Obviously, founders and their companies are free to engage with authorised persons and firms to prepare investment prospectuses.
+However, this can be an expensive and time-consuming process and so start-up companies may wish to rely on one of the exemptions when seeking investment, especially for early-stage funding rounds.

 As the legislation is in place to protect those who may be at risk of losing their investment, the exemptions are largely focussed on the experience and sophistication of the recipient of the communication.

 Any promotion made to an individual or company who considers themselves to be sufficiently sophisticated to understand the risks involved in investing in a company are likely to be exempt from the rules.
-There are a number of exemptions available to assist in these situations, including with investor(s) who are:
+There are a number of exemptions available to assist in these situations (subject to certain criteria being met), including (but not limited to) with investors who are:

 In addition, the rules may not apply to any communication made in connection with the sale of a company where the transaction consists of or includes 50% or more of the voting shares of that company, and any communication made for the purposes of an ‘employee share scheme’.

 There are also distinctions made between ‘solicited’ and ‘non-solicited’ communications, as well as ‘real time’ and ‘non-real time’ communications, depending on who initiated the promotion, and when it was made.
-A ‘solicited’ communication is one which is initiated or requested by the recipient, and a ‘real-time’ communication is one which involves a degree of interaction (such as where an individual has requested a telephone conversation to discuss an investment opportunity.)
+A ‘solicited’ communication is one which is initiated or requested by the recipient, and a ‘real-time’ communication is one which involves a degree of immediate interaction (such as a telephone call.)
 A ‘non-solicited real-time’ communication, on the other hand, is one where the recipient of the communication has not requested it and as such it is seen as more risky to the recipient (this will include, for example, where someone seeking an investment makes a non-solicited visit to someone they wish to receive an investment from.)
 There are therefore fewer exemptions available for such communication.

 The rules surrounding FSMA and the financial promotions regime are complex and given that anyone in breach of them faces possible criminal sanctions, it is imperative that anyone thinking about seeking out potential investors is aware that the rules exist and that care needs to be taken not to breach them.